cellphone4ET/pet-rx/README.md

   * Npm
   * Git

-## To Be Added in future versions:
+## To Be Added in Future Versions:

 * expanded input options
 * visual data representations